-Rather like the 40m tests, the enhancements were only of the order of 4 - 10dB; nothing spectacular.
-To put that in perspective, it is less than one to two Spoints.
-The day-to-day results were, again, variable.
-There were also signs at times of the signals peaking at around 0340.
+Rather like the 40m tests, the enhancements were only of the order of 4-10db - nothing spectacular.
+To put that in perspective, that is around one to two S-points.
+The day-to-day results were again, variable.

+There were also signs at times of the signals peaking at around 03:40hrs.
 In November, the Falklands has a much shorter night than we do.
-With sunrise at 0730 and sunset at 2350 that puts the mid-point of darkness at 0340.
-This probably explains the peaking as D-layer absorption fell to a night time minimum.
+With sunrise at 07:30hrs and sunset at 23:50hrs that puts the mid point of darkness at 03:40hrs hours.
+This probably explains the peaking as D layer absorption fell to a night time minimum.

 Results changed on a daily basis, probably as a result of changing band conditions.
-It is very easy to concentrate on the grey-line aspects of a particular path and forget the seasonal, ionospheric and geomagnetic factors, as Gwyn, G4FKH, pointed out.
+It is very easy to concentrate on the grey-line aspects of a particular path and forget the seasonal, ionospheric and geomagnetic factors, as Gwyn G4FKH - RadCom's HF propagation contributor - pointed out.

-I mentioned in my previous article that you may be more likely to see good propagation on 40m / 80m on paths that go into the dark zone, not along the terminator.
-This is echoed by the book Low-Band DXing, by John Devoldere, ON4UN, an absolute bible for anyone venturing below 14MHz.
-Some quick tests by Alan, G4ZFQ, using a station in Nashville, TN on 3210kHz failed to show any sunrise enhancement at sunrise in January 2005, but this needs more study later this year.
-Alan did report that he saw some sunset enhancements on signals from Alice Springs on 2310kHz, but this is well before the sunrise in Alice Springs and may point to the perpendicular effect rather than signals travelling along the grey-line.
+I mentioned in my previous article that you may be more likely to see good propagation on 40m/80m on paths that go INTO the dark zone, not along the terminator.
+This is echoed by John Devoldere's ON4UN book "Low-Band DX-ing" - an absolute bible for anyone venturing south of 14MHz!

+Some quick tests by Alan G4ZFQ using a station in Nashville, TN on 3210kHz failed to show any sunrise enhancement at sunrise in January 2005, but this needs more study later this year.
+Alan did report that he saw a sunset enhancement on signals from Alice Springs on 2310KHz, but this is well before the sunrise in Alice Springs and may point to the perpendicular effect rather than signals travelling along the grey-line.
 As always, more work needs to be done this winter.

-SUMMARY.
-So what have we learned about grey-line since the project started? • It is a well-documented phenomenon on 160m - because of very heavy D-layer absorption - the only way that two stations on opposite sides of the world can contact each other on 160m is via grey-line when there are only a few minutes of mutual darkness.
-This does not necessarily mean, though, that the signals travel directly along the grey-line - it could be a skewed path.

-• On 40m we recorded a grey-line enhancement of an average 3 - 6dB about 30 minutes before the mutual sunrise on a path between the UK and Falkland Islands, but this was variable, depending upon conditions.

-• On 80m we also recorded a grey-line enhancement of an average 3 - 10dB on the same path and at the same time, although there was some evidence of a double peak, the first occurring 30 - 40minutes before sunrise and then another smaller one at sunrise.

-• No signals were seen on 80m at the mutual sunset and they didn't normally appear until the path had been in darkness for some time.
-This doesn't surprise me, but it would be interesting to try again at the bottom of the sunspot cycle.

-• Greyline propagation, like all other types of ionospheric propagation, is extremely variable.
-You cannot say with any certainty that you will be able to work country X on any given night.
+So what have we learned about grey-line since the project started?

+- 1. It is a well-documented phenomenon on 160m because of very heavy D layer absorption the only way that two stations on opposite sides of the world can contact each other on 160m is via grey-line when there are only a few minutes of mutual darkness. - 2.
+On 40m we recorded a grey-line enhancement of an average 3-6dB about 30 minutes before the mutual sunrise on a path between the UK and Falkland Islands, but this was variable depending upon conditions. - 3.
+On 80m we also recorded a grey-line enhancement of an average 3-10dB on the same path and at the same time, although there was some evidence of a double peak, the first occurring 30-40 minutes before sunrise and then another smaller one at sunrise. - 4.
+No signals were seen on 80m at the mutual sunset and they didn't normally appear until the path had been in darkness for some time.
+This doesn't surprise me, but it would be interesting to try again at the bottom of the sunspot cycle. - 5.
+Greyline propagation, like all other types of ionospheric propagation, is extremely variable.
+You cannot say with any certainty that you will be able to country "x" on any given night.
 All you can say is that there may be an increased probability of a path.
 Solar flux numbers and A/K indices do not tell the whole story either.